hexian000/neosocksd/API.md

 **Description**

-Run Lua code on another neosocksd.
-This function returns immediately.
-In case of failure, the invocation is lost.
+Runs Lua code on another neosocksd.
+Returns immediately.
+On failure, the invocation is dropped.

-Tip: Please refer to `neosocksd.sendmsg` in `libruleset.lua`.
+Note: See `neosocksd.sendmsg` in `libruleset.lua`.

 ### neosocksd.stats